cadoraghese/demo_wiki_eilab/Guides/index.md

 ## Categories

 <ul>
-  {% comment %}
-    Part 1: Find all unique subdirectories inside the top-level 'Guides/' folder.
-  {% endcomment %}
   {% assign directories = "" | split: "" %}
   {% for page in site.pages %}
-    {% comment %}
-      The 'if' statement below was changed to use the 'startswith' FILTER instead of the 'startswith' OPERATOR for better Jekyll compatibility.
-    {% endcomment %}
     {% if page.path | startswith: 'Guides/' %}
       {% if page.dir != '/Guides/' %}
         {% assign subdir_name = page.dir | remove_first: '/Guides/' | split: '/' | first %}